Managers are health workers too

 Managers are encouraged to use the ‘decision space’ that decentralised health systems have afforded them.
-As World Health Worker Week website says, “Health workers know best what they need to be safer, healthier, and more prepared to end the COVID-19 pandemic, prevent future disease outbreaks, and ensure access to essential services for their communities”.
+As the 2021 World Health Worker Week call-to-action said, “Health workers know best what they need to be safer, healthier, and more prepared to end the COVID-19 pandemic, prevent future disease outbreaks, and ensure access to essential services for their communities”.

 Listening to managers

 Interviews with DHMT members and staff from regional and national government have revealed that staff are “finding their voices” through PERFORM2Scale.

 Learning to make effective use of their decision space is repeatedly reported, both by Ministry of Health staff and DHMTs.